bepinat/sitelle-data-analysis/README.md

     sudo apt install build-essential
     sudo apt install libcfitsio5 libcfitsio-bin

-Once this is done, you need to download the software from git.
+Once this is done, you need to download the software from git:

     mkdir ~/$python_folder
     cd ~/$python_folder